titom73/sonic-l2ls-evpn-containerlab/README.md

 sudo config reload -y
 ```

+The SONiC configuration cab be done by manipulating the JSON (and then reloading) or simply using the SONiC CLI adn then doing a config save.

-**Important note 1**: The https://github.com/sonic-net/SONiC/wiki/Configuration provides some very good insights regarding the JSON file structure, however, it is not a compelte schema definition to that JSON file (the information is scattered across several different websites)
+**Important note 1**: The https://github.com/sonic-net/SONiC/wiki/Configuration provides some very good insights regarding the JSON file structure, however, it is not a complete schema definition to that JSON file (the information is scattered across several different websites)

 **Important note 2**: Many of the BGP configuration options can be configured in the JSON file directly, however, some configuration options (e.g. import/export policies) require FRR configuration which requires editing the configuration file for FRR (next point)